myduino/Hibiscus-Sense-Arduino/README.md

 Below is the **Table of Contents** of the exercises.

+**Note:** The example sketch in the exercises below, is based on the latest Arduino ESP32 Core version 3.0.0.
+So, if you are experience user in Arduino ESP32, please update the core to the latest version, before you can use the following example sketch.

 - [Hands-On Learning Preparation](https://github.com/myinvent/Hibiscus-Sense-Arduino/tree/main/Exercise_00_Learning_Preparation)
 - [Exercise 01: Control Blue LED on GPIO2 (Strobe Light Effect)](https://github.com/myinvent/Hibiscus-Sense-Arduino/tree/main/Exercise_01_Strobe_Light)
 - [Exercise 02: Control Blue LED on GPIO2 (Glowing Light Effect)](https://github.com/myinvent/Hibiscus-Sense-Arduino/tree/main/Exercise_02_Glowing_Light)